creator35lwb-web/YSense-AI-Attribution-Infrastructure/docs/YSense-AI-White-Paper-v1.1.md

 Security architecture implements encryption at rest and in transit, audit logging for all data access and modifications, automated backup procedures with geographic redundancy, and incident response protocols aligned with Malaysia PDPA 2024 requirements including 72-hour breach notification timelines.
 These measures ensure platform meets regulatory compliance obligations while protecting contributor data with enterprise-grade security.

 The v4.5-Beta designation reflects honest assessment of platform maturity—core functionality is production-ready and has undergone rigorous testing, but continuous refinement based on early deployment feedback remains ongoing.
-This transparent versioning demonstrates YSense™'s commitment to quality over premature claims of perfection, building trust through honest communication about platform status.
+This transparent versioning demonstrates YSenseAI™'s commitment to quality over premature claims of perfection, building trust through honest communication about platform status.

 ### Chapter 7: Go-to-Market Strategy and Revenue Model